Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

 \global\long \k#1{\Ket{#1}} \global\long \b#1{\Bra{#1}} \global\long \bk#1{\Braket{#1}} \paragraph{Introduction.---}

-Non-abelian anyons are exotic (quasi-)particles which obey neither fermionic nor bosonic statistics, and lie at the heart of topological quantum computing \citep{kitaevFaulttolerantQuantumComputation2003,nayakNonAbelianAnyonsTopological2008}.
-They define an anyonic fusion-space which can only be transversed by their mutual exchange, or braiding, thus providing topological protection of the information encoded in this space.
-An important class of non-abelian anyons are the $\mathrm{SU}\!\left(2\right)_{k}$ anyons, which are governed by truncated $\mathrm{SU}\!\left(2\right)$ fusion rules \citep{bondersonNonAbelianAnyonsInterferometry2007}.
-Each such anyon (of topological charge $\frac{1}{2}$) carries with it a quantum dimension of $d_{k}{=}2\cos\left(\frac{\pi}{2+k}\right)$, which gives the degeneracy per anyon in the thermodynamic limit.
-Prominent examples are the Ising ($k{=}2,d_{2}{=}\sqrt{2}$) and Fibonacci ($k{=}3,d_{3}{=}\frac{1+\sqrt{5}}{2}$) anyons, predicated to arise, e.g., in the $\nu{=}\frac{5}{2}$ and $\nu{=}\frac{12}{5}$ fractional quantum Hall states, respectively \citep{mooreNonabelionsFractionalQuantum1991,readPairedQuantumHall1999}, and Majorana ``fermions'' (also $k{=}2$), which arise in a variety of topological systems, e.g., pinned to vortices in 2D topological superconductors \citep{readPairedStatesFermions2000,ivanovNonAbelianStatisticsHalfQuantum2001,fuSuperconductingProximityEffect2008} or on the edges of superconducting nano-wires \citep{lutchynMajoranaFermionsTopological2010,oregHelicalLiquidsMajorana2010}.
-However, these quasi-particles prove to be extremely elusive, with so far no experimental evidence for their non-abelian nature.
+Non-Abelian anyons are exotic (quasi-)particles which obey neither fermionic nor bosonic statistics, and lie at the heart of topological quantum computing \citep{kitaevFaulttolerantQuantumComputation2003,nayakNonAbelianAnyonsTopological2008}.
+They define an anyonic fusion space which can only be transversed by their mutual exchange, or braiding, thus providing topological protection for information encoded in this space.
+An important class of non-Abelian anyons are the $\mathrm{SU}\!\left(2\right)_{k}$ anyons, which are governed by truncated $\mathrm{SU}\!\left(2\right)$ fusion rules \citep{bondersonNonAbelianAnyonsInterferometry2007}.
+Each such anyon (of topological charge $\frac{1}{2}$) carries with it a quantum dimension of $d_{k}{=}2\cos(\frac{\pi}{2+k})$, which gives the degeneracy per anyon in the thermodynamic limit.
+Prominent examples are the Ising ($k{=}2,d_{2}{=}\sqrt{2}$) and Fibonacci ($k{=}3,d_{3}{=}\frac{1+\sqrt{5}}{2}$) anyons, predicted to arise, e.g., in the $\nu{=}\frac{5}{2}$ and $\nu{=}\frac{12}{5}$ fractional quantum Hall states, respectively \citep{mooreNonabelionsFractionalQuantum1991,readPairedQuantumHall1999}, and Majorana ``fermions'' (also $k{=}2$), which arise in a variety of topological systems, e.g., pinned to vortices in 2D topological superconductors \citep{readPairedStatesFermions2000,ivanovNonAbelianStatisticsHalfQuantum2001,fuSuperconductingProximityEffect2008} or on the edges of superconducting nanowires \citep{lutchynMajoranaFermionsTopological2010,oregHelicalLiquidsMajorana2010}.
+However, these quasiparticles prove to be extremely elusive, with no clear experimental evidence for their non-Abelian nature.